Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Problems and definitions

-Consider two solutions, \bm{$p$}, \bm{$q$} $\in \Theta$. \bm{$p$} is said to \textit{weakly dominate} \bm{$q$} if {$p_m$} $<$ $q_m$ for $1 \leq m \leq M$, and it is denoted as \bm{$p$} $\preceq$ \bm{$q$}.
-Moreover, if for all objectives {$p_m$} $\leq$ $q_m$ and there is at least one objective $m$ on which {$p_m$} $<$ $q_m$, then it is said that \bm{$p$} \textit{dominates} \bm{$q$}, and it is denoted as \bm{$p$} $\prec$ \bm{$q$}.
-Thus, it is clear that if $\bm{p} \preceq \bm{q}$, $\bm{p}$ also dominates $\bm{q}$, or, $\bm{p} \prec \bm{q}$, but not vice versa.
-A solution \bm{$p$} $\in \Theta$ is called {\em efficient\/} (or, loosely a member of the Pareto-optimal front) if there is no \bm{$q$} $\in \Theta$ that dominates \textit{\bm{$p$}}.
-Such solutions constitutes a Pareto-optimal front (or an efficient set) in the objective space.
-In the same way, the weak dominance relation can be stated to solution sets: \begin{definition}{\textit{Weak Dominance}\footnote{There are other common relations defined for solution sets, i.e. \textit{strictly dominance, dominance, better}, but for DoM context, the weak dominance concept is enough.}:} The set \bm{$P$} weakly dominates \bm{$Q$}, i.e. it is denoted as \bm{$P$} $\preceq$ \bm{$Q$}, if every solution \bm{$q$} $\in $ \bm{$Q$} is weakly dominated by at least one solution \bm{$p$} $\in$ \bm{$P$} . \end{definition} The comparison between two or more solution sets is of great importance in EMO algorithms and hence a considerable amount of efforts have been made to define different performance indicators.
+The comparison between two or more solution sets is of great importance in EMO algorithms and hence a considerable amount of efforts have been made to define different performance indicators.
 The indicators can be used to compare the outcomes of multi-objective algorithms or even assist an algorithm during the search process for non-dominated candidates.
 It is paramount to make more precise statements when applying a quality indicator comparison, for example, if one algorithm is better than another, how much better is it?
-The following definition formalizes the quality indicators \cite{ecki-perf}:
+The following definition formalizes the quality indicators \cite{ecki-perf}: The above definitions can be extended to compare two sets $\bm{P}$ and $\bm{Q}$. \begin{definition}{\textit{Dominance of Sets}:} A set $\bm{P}$ is said to dominate another set $\bm{Q}$, if every member of $\bm{Q}$ gets dominated by at least one member of $\bm{P}$.
+It is denoted as $\bm{P} \prec \bm{Q}$. \end{definition} Such comparisons can be used to definite quality indicators. \begin{definition}{\textit{Quality indicator}:} A \textit{k}-ary quality indicator \textit{I} is a function \textit{I}:${\Theta}^k \rightarrow \mathbb{R}$, which assigns each vector of \textit{k} solution sets {(\bm{$P_1$}, \bm{$P_2$}, \ldots, \bm{$P_k$})} a real value I{(\bm{$P_1$}, \bm{$P_2$} ,\ldots, \bm{$P_k$})}. \end{definition}